adamant/adamant.language.reference/localization.md

 ## Debug Formatting

 When converting a value to a string for debug purposes the display locale is used by default.
-However, there should be a way to override this for a developer working wishing to test the app in a separate local from their testing.
+However, there should be a way to override this for a developer wishing to test the app in a separate locale from their testing.
 That probably means there is a debug display locale.

 ## Conventions